 All dispensed prescriptions and other medically-related products are non-refundable nor eligible for exchange.
 Prescription diets are refundable; please bring the uneaten portion and receipt of purchase to qualify for a refund or exchange.

 Section 1.
 Abandoned animals; disposition; notice:

-If an animal so abandoned was left with a veterinarian or with a facility which has a veterinarian, and a new owner cannot be found pursuant to this section, such veterinarian shall (assume responsibility for and fate of) the animal.
+If an animal so abandoned was left with a veterinarian or with a facility that has a veterinarian, and a new owner cannot be found pursuant to this section, such veterinarian shall (assume responsibility for the fate of) the animal.